pepetd/pepetd.github.io/_drafts/my-journey-with-midjourney.md

 As you can see, you can use some syntaxing for changing the aspect ratio, the height and/or width of the rendered imagines (--h 800 would set the height to 800 pixels), by default the images will render at 1:1 aspect ratio.
 I like setting my images to --aspect 16:9.

-Once you get your first 4 choices, you can then create variants for each one or updscale them, upscale will increase the resolution as well as add plenty of detail, you can create variants after you upscale so you do not need to commit to making variants before trying out to upscale something.
+Once you get your first 4 choices, you can then create variants for each one or upscale them, upscale will increase the resolution as well as add plenty of detail, you can create variants after you upscale so you do not need to commit to making variants before trying out to upscale something.

 I decided to create variantions for choices 2 and 3 as those were more appealing to me.